Ethan-s-Team-314/Team-Organization-and-Charter/docs/Ideation and Concept Generation.md

 ![Screenshot 2025-03-07 223638](https://github.com/user-attachments/assets/e3a333c3-b451-4b26-abd6-c3ed7dca48a6)

-*Figure 5.2 - Detailed AI and Annotated Weather Data Collection System*
+*Figure 5.2 - Overview of Weather Data Collection System*

 Page Description on how our device using the figures given behave in an science exhibit enviroment
 ---